intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/core.md

 ---
 ## **Merge**
-Used to merge a list of tensors into a single tensor, following some merge mode.
+Used to merge a list of inputs into a single output, following some merge mode.

 Merge must have at least two input layers.